This avocado soap recipe includes fresh avocado, avocado oil and lots of pampering shea butter. It's a real treat for your skin!

 - Patchouli Essential Oil: 12 g

-- Nettle Leaf Powder: 1 ½ teaspoon dispersed in 1 tablespoon of oil
+- Nettle Leaf Powder optional: 1 ½ teaspoon dispersed in 1 tablespoon of oil

 Instructions